OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 Take note of the ID that is created for the issue, as you need this later.
 For this post, it’s `PET-3`.

 ### Commit to the repo
 Commits show up in Octopus Deploy as release notes so you can see what’s being deployed.
-In addition, if you reference a Jira issue within the commit message, the commit will be logged to the issue within Jira.
+In addition, if you reference a Jira issue within the commit message, the commit will be associated with the issue within Jira.
 When a deployment occurs, Octopus will update Jira with the status.

 Add some commits to your repo; for this post I added the following:
 - Updated pom.xml to use SSL version of https://repo.spring.io/milestone repo